"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Researchers in this study want to see how well these new services are working.
-They will ask 5,000 people with newly diagnosed head and neck cancer about their lives, including their backgrounds, lifestyle and quality of life, as well as their experience of cancer.
-They hope that this will help them
+They will ask 5,000 people with newly diagnosed head and neck cancer about their lives, including their backgrounds, lifestyle and

 - Understand more about head and neck cancer

 - See how they can improve care for people with a head and neck cancer